strikerdlm/OpenMATB/Docs/Manual.md

 - Allow export of per-window metrics via CSV or LSL for external analytics (EEG co-analysis, adaptive automation research).

 This modular approach keeps acquisition (via LSL) decoupled from visualisation, while aligning with validated HRV markers for acute workload detection.

+### 4.2 Physiological Overlays & Polar RR Link

+- Added `plugins/physiooverlay.py`, which can tint the entire display (e.g., tunnel vision, high-G blackout) for scripted durations.
+Scenario example: `physiooverlay;apply;#000000AA,8`.
+- Added `plugins/polarrlink.py`, an optional bridge that listens to a Polar H10 belt (via the official Polar BLE SDK characteristics) and emits raw RR intervals onto an LSL stream.
+This plugin relies on Polar’s published SDK that exposes live RR in milliseconds over Bluetooth ([Polar SDK release](https://www.polar.com/en/about_polar/press_room/polar_releases_polar_sdk_and_team_pro_api_allowing_developers_to_tap_into_its_proprietary_heart_rate); [Polar research tools](https://www.polar.com/en/science/research-tools/)).
+Configure it with the device’s MAC/UUID: `polarrlink;set;deviceid,XX:XX:XX:XX:XX:XX`, then `polarrlink;start`.
+The feature is optional—if `bleak` or an H10 sensor are unavailable, the plugin simply warns and leaves the existing Physio Monitor untouched.

 ## 5. Step-by-Step Approach